Grand Junction at St Mary Magdalene Church, Paddington

-Street’s design was dictated by the site, sloping steeply from north to south and also from west to east at the back and slightly from east to west at the front, and hemmed in by terraced housing.
+Street’s design was dictated by the site, which sloped steeply from north to south, and west to east at the back, and slightly from east to west at the front.
+It was also hemmed in by terraced housing.
 The church is immensely high, with a needle spire, which rose above the rooftops.
 Clerestory windows ensured that it was light.
 The irregular west end abutted existing buildings, and the church occupies every inch of the available site, except for a sunken area to access the vestries.
 The Building Act forbade building above a certain height right up against a pavement, but allowed it five feet back, so on the north side Street built a “false” aisle, five feet wide, with the arcade carrying the church to its full height.
 On the south side there is a normal, wide aisle.

 The Chapel is a chantry chapel translated from fifteenth century Germany, with every detail perfectly designed by Comper in an elaborate scheme based on the idea of St. Mary Magdalene, the penitent, becoming the first witness of the resurrection.
-Comper in later years came to see this work as mechanical reproduction, but it produces an exquisite effect, with a blue vault spangled with stars and a reredos crammed with figures glittering with burnished gold.
+Comper, in later years, came to see this work as mechanical reproduction, but it produces an exquisite effect, with a blue vault spangled with stars and a reredos crammed with figures glittering with burnished gold.
 The reredos contains a concealed tabernacle (possibly the first to be installed on a Church of England altar) which took the place of Comper’s favoured hanging pyx for fear of protestant rioters.
-The Chapel has always been troubled by penetrating damp, and needed to be restored in the 1930s and 1960s.
+The Chapel has always been troubled by penetrating damp, and required restoration in the 1930's and 1960's.
 It served as the chapel for a small house of the Wantage sisters during the years that they worked in the parish.

-In the 1920s fashions had changed in “advanced” Anglo-Catholic circles, and the correct style was felt to be baroque, and so alterations were made to the church by Martin Travers, the leading designer in the style.
-Travers created the war memorial calvary outside the church, and the Lady Chapel inside the transept porch, an exercise in Spanish baroque, as a memorial to Fr.
+In the 1920's fashions had changed in “advanced” Anglo-Catholic circles, and the correct style was felt to be baroque.
+So alterations were made to the church by Martin Travers, the leading designer in the style.
+Travers created the war memorial calvary outside the church, and the Lady alter inside the transept porch; an exercise in Spanish baroque, as a memorial to Fr.
 Bleadon, the second Vicar.
 Comper had produced a design for this Lady altar before the Great War, but it was never executed.

-In the 1960s the community that the church served was swept away in slum clearance after wartime bombing, and the church left marooned, looking like some vast liner moored on the canal, amid the council flats of the Warwick Estate.
-The crypt Chapel was restored for the centenary of the church, and the north porch was walled up, but otherwise little was done to the building.
+In the 1960's the community that the church served was swept away in slum clearance after wartime bombing, and the church was left marooned, looking like some vast liner moored on the canal, amid the council flats of the Warwick Estate.
+The undercroft Chapel was restored for the centenary of the church, and the north porch was walled up, but otherwise little was done to the building.

-A new modern building, designed by Dow Jones Architects, has been added alongside, with a café, learning space, and wheelchair access to all levels.
+A new modern building, designed by Dow Jones Architects, opened in June 2019, offering a café, learning space, and wheelchair access to all levels.